sst/guide/_chapters/rollback.md

 ### Rollback to previous build

 To rollback to a previous build, go to your app in Seed.
-Let's suppose we've have pushed some faulty code to `dev` stage.
-Let's click on the `dev` stage to see a list of historical builds in the stage.
+Let's suppose we've pushed some faulty code to `dev` stage.
+Click on the `dev` stage to see a list of historical builds in the stage.

 ![](/assets/best-practices/rollback-1.png)

-Pick a previous successful build and hit **Rollback**.
+Pick an older successful build and hit **Rollback**.

 ![](/assets/best-practices/rollback-2.png)